-1. Gather Your Documents – Make sure you have your documents like W-2s, 1099s, receipts for expenses, mortgage interest, and your kids’ social security numbers in front of you when you sit down and file.
+1. Gather Your Documents: Make sure you have your documents like W-2s, 1099s, receipts for expenses, mortgage interest, and your kids’ social security numbers in front of you when you sit down and file.
 You can follow our checklist to help you.

-2. Don’t Forget What You Did Last Year – In your haste to file your taxes at the last minute, don’t forget what you did last year.
+2. Don’t Forget What You Did Last Year: In your haste to file your taxes at the last minute, don’t forget what you did last year.
 Taxpayers rushing to the deadline may forget they donated to charity, had job search expenses, or unreimbursed employee expenses.

 The IRS also created the Fresh Start Initiative to give taxpayers other options when they can’t pay all of their tax liability at tax time.
-Under this initiative you may be able to set up an installment agreement with the IRS and pay for your tax liability monthly.
+Under this initiative, you may be able to set up an installment agreement with the IRS and pay for your tax liability monthly.